maptimebmore/historical-street-car-mapping/docs/WEBMAP_TUTORIAL.md

     module.exports = router;
     ```
-1. Save and reload the `/api/streetcars` route.
+1. Save and reload the http://localhost:3000/api/streetcars route in the browser.
 If all goes well, you should get a big dump of GeoJSON from the database.
 Woohoo!
 If not, you probably got an error.
 Try inserting a `console.log(err)` right above `let status = 500`.
 This will print the full error message to your terminal window.
 There might be a typo.
 1. So what is happening here?
     - In the `var query = ` block we are creating one big SQL string that is going to be passed to the database.
 A template string is used to show how the only thing unique about this query for our database is the featureClass name, everything else would be more or less standard if you wanted to reuse this for another PostGIS table.
 In fact, you can also change the value of `featureClass` and see how the query handles an error if it cannot find the table.
     - The query string is passed into the `pool.query`, this sends the query to the database just as if you had run it inside a SQL client.
-    - If the query comes back with an error `err` we catch that and send back some error messages.
+    - If the query comes back with an error `err`, we catch that and send back some error messages along with a 500 HTTP status.
     - Otherwise, we grab the piece of data from the results called `dataset` and send it back out to express to send it back to whichever app made the request to `/api/streetcars`.
 1. Congratulations!
 You made an API that talks to your database and returns GeoJSON.
 Now let's do something with that.

 #### Connect the route to the map and draw the streetcar lines
-Without getting too deep into the weeds, for the next step we have to tell Javascript to do something that is going to take some time, then only when that thing is done, do something with the result.
+Without getting too deep into the weeds, for the next step we have to tell Javascript to do something that is going to take "some time", then only when that thing is done, do something with the result.
 We don't want Javascript to try to run the code on the result until the result has arrived.
 In our case we need to make a request to our API for the GeoJSON, then when that data comes back, we need to style it and add it to the map.
 There are many ways this can be done, we are going to use JQuery because it is easy and we can move on with making a map.
 This Leaflet tutorial from [MaptimeBoston](https://maptimeboston.github.io/leaflet-intro/) has some references for that as well.

 1. Include JQuery in the `index.pug` view after the Leaflet script tag, your file will look like this:
     ```JS